flyhero99/flyhero99.github.io/_pages/about.md

 I’m a second-year Ph.D. student at [The Ohio State University](https://cse.osu.edu/), proudly advised by Prof. [Huan Sun](https://web.cse.ohio-state.edu/~sun.397/).
 My recent research interests focus on enhancing the reasoning ability and faithfulness of large language models.
 Previously, I received my Master's degree from [Peking University](https://cs.pku.edu.cn/English/Home.htm) in 2023 and Bachelor's degree from [Northeastern University (China)](http://sc.neu.edu.cn/english/main.htm) in 2020.

+I’m currently looking for summer internship opportunities.
+Feel free to reach out to me if you’re interested in my research!

 ## News
 * [08/2024] Will be in-person attending ACL 2024 at Bangkok, Thailand from Aug 10th to Aug 16th.
 Welcome to coffee chats!
 * [05/2024] Our paper **[AttributionBench](https://osu-nlp-group.github.io/AttributionBench/)** got accepted by **ACL 2024 Findings** !